What is the Difference?

-The five-cut tooth height is shorter at the toe (inside of gear) and is taller at the heel (outside of gear).
-The five-cut gear set appears as a square pattern when the set is rolled with gear marking compound.
+The five-cut tooth height is shorter at the toe (Figure 1, Dimension A) and is taller at the heel (Figure 1, Dimension B).
+The five-cut gear set appears as a square pattern when the set is rolled with gear marking compound. (see Figure 2)

 Two Cut Ring & Pinion Gears (Face Hobbed):

-The two-cut tooth is the same height at the toe (inside of gear) as it is at the heel (outside of gear).
+The two-cut tooth is the same height at the toe (Figure 1, Dimension A) as it is at the heel (Figure 1, Dimension B).
 The two- cut gear set has a natural “bias” condition; that is, the pattern shows up slanted when the pattern is rolled with gear marking compound.
+(See Figure 3)

 The following diagrams provided courtesy of Dana Spicer Technology, Inc. reiterate the identification process and show the subtle differences in setup of Face Milled and Face Hobbed gears.